Abhilash-3107/fin-copilot/README.md

 # Finance Copilot

-Personal finance tool that auto-categorizes bank transactions using a multi-stage pipeline of rules, RAG, and LLM — powered entirely by Ollama.
-No cloud services, no API costs, full privacy.
+Personal finance tool that auto-categorizes bank transactions using a multi-stage pipeline of rules, RAG, and LLM.
+Powered entirely by Ollama, with no cloud services, no API costs, and full privacy.

 ## Highlights

-- **100% local** — SQLite database + Ollama for inference, everything stays on your machine
+- **100% local** - SQLite database + Ollama for inference, everything stays on your machine
-- **Multi-stage annotation pipeline** — Rules > RAG Direct > RAG Prompted > Plain LLM, with graceful fallbacks
+- **Multi-stage annotation pipeline** - Rules > RAG Direct > RAG Prompted > Plain LLM, with graceful fallbacks
-- **Human-in-the-loop** — Low-confidence predictions surface in an intuitive and fast review queue for correction
+- **Human-in-the-loop** - Low-confidence predictions surface in an intuitive and fast review queue for correction
-- **Bank statement parsing** — Upload PDFs from Kotak and HDFC; UPI metadata extracted automatically
+- **Bank statement parsing** - Upload PDFs from Kotak and HDFC; UPI metadata extracted automatically
-- **Vector similarity search** — sqlite-vec powers few-shot retrieval for better categorization over time
+- **Vector similarity search** - sqlite-vec powers few-shot retrieval for better categorization over time
-- **React dashboard** — Transaction management, annotation review, expense groups, and insights/charts
+- **React dashboard** - Transaction management, annotation review, expense groups, and insights/charts

 ## How the Pipeline Works